 Intro to Chemistry is a concurrent enrollment course taught through Middlesex Community College by Shawsheen Science faculty in the students' regular academic schedule.
 This course covers the basic principles of chemistry, including metric measurement, properties of matter, atomic structure, chemical bonding, stoichiometry, and solutions with emphasis on the usefulness of the periodic table in predicting chemical behavior.
 This class is designed primarily for students with no previous chemistry courses.
 The laboratory includes an experimental study of the chemical principles.
 Students in this course will receive both high school and college credit.
-Students must meet the following pre-requisites to enroll in this course: Score of 480 or higher on PSAT or SAT Evidence Based Reading and Writing, a grade of 85% or better in his/her 11th grade English course, a grade of 85% or better in Algebra II, and at least a 3.0 high school grade point average.
+Students must meet the following pre-requisites to enroll in this course: Score of 480 or higher on PSAT or SAT Evidence Based Reading and Writing, a grade of 85% or better in his/her 11th grade English course, a grade of 85% or better in 85% or higher in 10th grade Honors Algebra II (3020) or 11th grade Algebra II (3031)\and at least 3.0 high school grade point average and teacher recommendation.
+Eligibility consideration will be given to students enrolled in 11th grade Algebra II (3032 and 3033) pending Academic Coordinator approval

-5041: Honors Lab Physics
+5040: Honors Lab Physics

 Aligned with the Massachusetts Science and Technology Engineering Frameworks, this course is offered to highly motivated students who intend to further their education in science, mathematics or engineering.
-A final average of C+ or better in Algebra II or Honors Pre-calculus is a prerequisite.
+A final average of C+ or better in Honors Pre-calculus and ELA Level 1, 2, or 3 and recommendation from a past science teacher is a prerequisite.
 This Honors offering integrates principles of physics with laboratory experimentation and problem-solving applications.
 Units of study include graphical analysis of motion, forces, vectors, momentum, work, power, simple machines, energy, circular motion, center of gravity, heat and sound.
 Students will be expected to respond to this high-rigor curriculum individually as well as collaboratively on projects designed to provide further evidence of standard attainment.

-5042: College Preparatory Lab Physics
+5041: College Preparatory Lab Physics

-Aligned with the Massachusetts Science and Technology Frameworks, this course is offered to students who intend to further their education in science, mathematics or engineering.
-A final average of C+ or better in CP Algebra II is a prerequisite.
+Aligned with the Massachusetts Science and Technology Frameworks, this course is offered to students who intend to further their education in science, technology, engineering, or mathematics.
+A final average of B+ or better in Honors Pre-Calculus and Algebra II Level 2 and ELA Level 1, 2 or 3 is a prerequisite.
 Trigonometric skills are deemphasized at this level.
-This College-preparatory offering integrates principles of physics with laboratory experimentation and problem solving.
+This college-preparatory offering integrates principles of physics with laboratory experimentation and problem solving, further developing students' scientific inquiry skills.
+Units of study include the study of motion, vectors, forces, momentum, work, power, and circular motion.
+Students will be expected to respond to this curriculum individually as well as collaboratively on projects designed to provide further evidence of standard attainment.